 Figure 6.6.6-1: Protecting the initial NAS message

-Step 1: The UE shall send the initial message to the AMF.
-If the UE has no NAS security context the initial message shall contain a subscription identifier and UE security capabilities only.
+Step 1: The UE shall send the Initial message to the AMF.
+If the UE has no NAS security context, the Initial message shall contain a subscription identifier and UE security capabilities only.

-Editor’s note: There may be other IEs that are needed to establish security.
-If so this should be included in the intial message that is sent with out security.
+Editor's Note: There may be other IEs that are needed to establish security.
+If so, this should be included in the initial message that is sent without security.

-Editor’s note: It is FFS which IEs can be sent unciphered in initial messages, e.g. NSSAIs
+Editor's Note: It is FFS which IEs can be sent in cleartext in initial messages, e.g. NSSAIs.

-Editor’s note: Alignment with SMS over NAS security clause needs to be considered.
+Editor's Note: Alignment with SMS over NAS security subclause needs to be considered.

-If the UE has a NAS security context, the initial message shall contain be a complete message, where the subscription identifier and UE security capabilities are sent unciphered but the rest of the message is ciphered.
-With a NAS NAS security context, the initial message is also integrity protected.
+If the UE has a NAS security context, the initial message shall contain the complete message, where the subscription identifier and UE security capabilities are sent in cleartext but the rest of the message is ciphered.
+With a NAS security context, the initial message shall also be integrity protected.

 Step 2: If the AMF does not have the security context or if the integrity check fails, then the AMF shall initiate an authentication procedure with the UE.
 The AMF may also initiate an authentication procedure with the UE even if the integrity check passed.

-Step 3: After a successful authentication of the UE, the AMF shall send the NAS Security Mode Command including a request for the complete initial NAS message, if it was not included in step 1 or the network has failed to verify the integrity of the initial NAS message.
+Step 3: After a successful authentication of the UE, the AMF shall send the NAS Security Mode Command message including a request for the complete Initial NAS message, if it was not included in step 1 or the network has failed to verify the integrity of the Initial NAS message.

-Step 4: The UE shall send the NAS Security Mode Complete to the network.
-This message is ciphered and integrity protected and shall include the complete initial NAS message (but may omit the IEs that were sent in the clear in step 1) if requested by the network in the NAS Security Mode Command message.
+Step 4: The UE shall send the NAS Security Mode Complete message to the network.
+This message shall be ciphered and integrity protected and shall include the complete Initial NAS message (but may omit the IEs that were sent in the clear in step 1) if requested by the network in the NAS Security Mode Command message.

-Step 5: The AMF shall send its response to the initial NAS message.
-This message is ciphered and integrity protected
+Step 5: The AMF shall send its response to the Initial NAS message.
+This message shall be ciphered and integrity protected.

 6.7 NAS security algorithm selection, key establishment and security mode command procedure